 The audience -- the largest for an orchestral program in Tanglewood's recent history -- cheered on-stage tributes from iconic filmmaker Steven Spielberg, who has worked with Williams on nearly all of his 35 films over four decades, and from troubadour James Taylor.

 "John has given movies a musical language that can be spoken and understood in every country on this planet," Spielberg declared, noting that Tunisian youngsters were humming the Darth Vader theme when he was shooting "Raiders of the Lost Ark" there in 1980.

 "John Williams is the most common language through which people of all ages communicate and remember to each other why they love movies," said Spielberg, adding that "I am the only person who can say that I've collaborated with John for exactly half of his life.
 Without question, he has been the single most significant contributor to my success as a filmmaker.
-This nation's greatest composer and our national treasure is also one of the greatest friends I have ever had in my entire life, so Johnny, happy 80th, I love you!"

 With BSO and Pops cellist Owen Young, a longtime friend and collaborator, joining him on stage, Taylor told the crowd that "we're going to attempt a song of friendship," namely, "You've Got a Friend" written by Carole King and recorded by Taylor in 1971.